mulcmu/T1-pyro/README.md

 * Remove stock host PCB (Core board) and screen
 * Install Pi and 5" screen
 * Flash Klipper firmware to motherboard
-* Flash Klipper firmware to lower function board
+* [Optional for load cell] Flash Klipper firmware to lower function board

 Details:

-* Fresh Bookworm Install:  Use Raspberry Pi Imager software to install latest Bookwork Lite Os to SD card
+* Fresh Bookworm Install:  Use Raspberry Pi Imager software to install Raspberry Pi OS Lite (64-bit)  to the SD card Current release is 2024-11-19

+* Edit settings to set desired host name, password, and wifi configuration

 * Modify the Pi config.txt

     ```
-    #Enable i2c for future use
+    # Uncomment some or all of these to enable the optional hardware interfaces
     dtparam=i2c_arm=on
+    #dtparam=i2s=on
+    #dtparam=spi=on

+    # Enable audio (loads snd_bcm2835)
+    dtparam=audio=on

-    # Enable pwmchip sysfs interface for hardware PWM on the GPIO pins
+    # Enable pwmchip sysfs interface
     dtoverlay=pwm-2chan,pin=12,func=4,pin2=13,func2=4

-    #Not likely to use cable to Pi camera interface
+    # Automatically load overlays for detected cameras
     camera_auto_detect=0

-    #Screen changes

-    # Enable DRM VC4 V3D driver
-    # dtoverlay=vc4-kms-v3d
-    # max_framebuffers=2
+    # Automatically load overlays for detected DSI displays
+    display_auto_detect=1

+    # Automatically load initramfs files, if found
+    auto_initramfs=1

+    # Don't have the firmware create an initial video= setting in cmdline.txt.
+    # Use the kernel's default instead.
     disable_fw_kms_setup=1

+    # Run in 64-bit mode
+    arm_64bit=1

-    #Disable compensation for displays with overscan
+    # Disable compensation for displays with overscan
     disable_overscan=1

+    # Run as fast as firmware / board allows
+    arm_boost=1

+    [cm4]
+    otg_mode=1

+    [cm5]
+    dtoverlay=dwc2,dr_mode=host

+    [all]
+    enable_uart=1
     ```

 > [!NOTE]